A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 The choice of an adequate feature importance statistic is crucial for producing a good ordering of the $\beta_j$'s, from the most likely to be nonnull to the least likely to be nonnull.
 A separate question is how to set the threshold $\hat{t}$ in \eqref{eq:threshold} so that the FDR is controlled at a prespecified level.
 Inspired by \cite{barber2015controlling}, \cite{candes2018panning} proposed a general method for the random-X setting, Model-X knockoffs, that utilizes artificial null variables for finite-sample control of the FDR.
-Assuming that the distribution of $X_i$ is known, the basic idea is to introduce, for each of the $p$ original variables, a fake control so that complete exchangeability holds under the null.
-In other words, if $\beta_j=0$, then the importance statistic for the $j$-th variable is indistinguishable from that corresponding to its fake copy.
-This property can then be exploited by keeping track of the number of fake variables selected as an estimate for the number of false positives.
+Assuming that the distribution of the vector $X_i = (X_{i1},...,X_{ip})$ is known (but arbitrary), the basic idea is to introduce, for each of the $p$ original variables, a fake control so that, whenever $\beta_j=0$, the importance statistic for the $j$-th variable is indistinguishable from that corresponding to its fake copy.
+This property can then be exploited by keeping track of the number of {\it fake} variables selected as an estimate for the number of false positives.